Interpretation of point forecasts with unkown directive: Introduction

 \section{Introduction}

-Forecasts are often the basis of crucial decisions.
-Yet, they are fraught with uncertainty due to imperfect observation, understanding, and modeling of the underlying mechanisms.
-To fully account for this uncertainty, it is increasingly recognized that forecasts should be probabilistic in nature.
-If forecasts are issued in the form of predictive distributions, it is straightforward to compute the action that maximizes the expected utility, test for optimality, or compare them to other forecasts \citep[see][for a recent review of probabilistic forecasting]{Gneiting2014}.
+Forecasts are frequently the basis of crucial decisions.
+Yet, they are fraught with uncertainty due to imperfections in the observation, understanding, and modeling of the underlying mechanisms.
+To account for this uncertainty, it is increasingly being recognized that forecasts ought to be probabilistic in nature \citep{Gneiting2014}.
+If forecasts are issued in the form of full predictive distributions, there are well established methods for computing the Bayes act in any given decision problem, for testing optimality, and for comparing and ranking competing forecasting methods.

-However, point forecasts are still ubiquitous.
-They can be treated under the probabilistic framework by interpreting them as a functional (i.e., a point-valued summary of a distribution) of the density forecasts, such as the mean or median.
-In an economic context, \cite{econ_for} and \cite{engelberg2009comparing} emphasize the importance of integrating forecasts into a decision-theoretical framework.
-A functional can be expressed in terms of the risk (i.e., the expected loss) that the functional minimizes.
-For example, if the directive consists of a quadratic loss function, the optimal point forecast is the mean of the predictive distribution.
-Knowing which functional was reported by the forecaster allows for proper interpretation, evaluation, testing, and comparison of point forecasts.
+However, single-valued point forecasts remain ubiquitous.
+Their interpretation requires assumptions on the decision process or directive that the forecasters used in order to generate the point predictions \citep{Elliott2008a, Engelberg2009, Manski2016}.
+A directive can be expressed through a functional (i.e., a real-valued summary) of the predictive distribution, and it is a widely used assumption that the reported functional is the mean value or expectation.
+However, there is often little justification for this supposition.
+Knowledge of the functional used to generate the forecast is important, as it allows for proper interpretation, evaluation, testing, and comparison of point predictions \citep{Gneiting2011}.